 1. Harvested from or cultured in Rhode Island waters from licensed shellfishermen, licensed aquaculturists, or other shellfish dealers; or,

-2. Harvested from waters outside of Rhode Island from a dealer whose shellfish business appears on the U.S. Food and Drug Administration Interstate Certified Shellfish Shippers List (ICSSL), and tagged in accordance with the National Shellfish Sanitation Program (NSSP) Model Ordinance and Rhode Island DOH regulations “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”, which are incorporated in § 7.10 of this Part.
+2. Harvested from waters outside of Rhode Island from a dealer whose shellfish business appears on the U.S. Food and Drug Administration Interstate Certified Shellfish Shippers List (ICSSL), and tagged in accordance with the National Shellfish Sanitation Program (NSSP) Model Ordinance and Rhode Island DOH regulations “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”.

-B. Shellfish dealers may not purchase or accept any wild or cultured shellfish from a shellfisherman or aquaculturist without first being presented with a valid commercial fishing license issued by DEM.
+B. Shellfish dealers may not purchase or accept any wild or cultured shellfish from a shellfisherman or aquaculturist without first being presented with a valid commercial fishing license or Aquaculture license issued by DEM.

-C. Shellfish dealers must also possess a DOH shellfish business license pursuant to DOH “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”, which are incorporated in § 7.10 of this Part.
+C. Shellfish dealers must also possess a DOH shellfish business license pursuant to DOH “Part 6 - Processing and Distribution of Shellfish (216-RICR-50-10-6)”.

 D. Shellfish dealers shall maintain a record of transaction for all sales of shellfish.
 The following information shall be maintained at the dealer’s place of business and be available for inspection by the Director: